CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 }
 ```

-In the extension object of the tileset JSON, the following properties about the root tile are included:
+In the extension object of the tile, the following properties about the implicit root tile are included:

 | Property | Description |
 | ------ | ----------- |